tobento-ch/app-mail/README.md

 ```

 Check out the [Mail Service - Creating And Sending Messages](https://github.com/tobento-ch/service-mail#creating-and-sending-messages) section to learn more about it.

+### Message Templating

+The [Mail Boot](#mail-boot) automatically boots the [App View Boot](https://github.com/tobento-ch/app-view#view-boot) to support message templates out of the box.

+Read more about templating in the [Mail Service - Templating](https://github.com/tobento-ch/service-mail#templating) section.

 ### Queuing Messages